DDvO/GPXConv/README.md

 * Reads from file(s) given as argument or STDIN and writes to STDOUT or a file.
 * Concatenates segments of multiple given tracks or routes (sequential composition), using (header) metadata of the first track, preserving segments, and collecting waypoints.
-* Can fill gaps in main input by merging data from alternative input (from parallel tracks),
-* ignoring metadata and segment information of the alternative input.
+* Optionally augments main input by merging data from alternative input (from parallel tracks), ignoring metadata and segment information of the alternative input.

 * Reports missing data and by default ignores points containing implausible data w.r.t. altitude, ascent/descent rate, speed, acceleration/deceleration, and direction change.